Supreme Court lashes out at telecoms firms, says no re-evaluation of dues allowed

 Vodafone Idea and Bharti Airtel, two of India’s top three carriers, owed the bulk of that money.

-Reporting by Suchitra Mohanty; Editing by Tom Hogue
+Reporting by Suchitra Mohanty; Writing by Sankalp Phartiyal; Editing by Tom Hogue and Christopher Cushing